VJMReichenbach/plotting/README.md

-# plotting
+# Plotting
-a set of scripts for creating some plots i needed.
+A set of scripts for creating some plots I needed.
 This is really useless.
 Please go away.